Glucomannan: benefits, dosage, contraindications

 ✪✪✪✪✪

-Limited research suggests that glucomannan may improve glycemic control and lipid profiles in type 2 diabetic patients.
-The usual dose ranges from 3 to 15 g per day over 4 to 12 weeks, showing modest improvement in fasting glucose, total cholesterol, and LDL, but without significant impact on triglycerides.
+Limited evidence suggests that glucomannan may improve glycemic control and lipid profiles in patients with type 2 diabetes.
+The usual dose ranges from 3 to 15 g per day for 4 to 12 weeks, showing a modest improvement in fasting glucose, total cholesterol, and LDL, but with no significant impact on triglycerides.

 Posologie